Shopify vs Squarespace

 In addition to the pricing plans, users should also consider transaction and credit card fees when using Shopify and Squarespace.

-With Shopify, users have the option of using Shopify’s built-in payment processor, “Shopify Payments.”
+With Shopify, users can use Shopify’s built-in payment processor, “Shopify Payments.”
 They can also opt to use a third-party payment gateway.

 Users should be aware that Shopify Payments only works if you are selling from certain countries: